sarvan13/CVPong/README.md

   <img src="https://sarvangill.ca/docs/PONG-game.png" width="500" />
 </p>

-The background images of the game were both generated using AI and ripped off the internet, the fonts I also found online for free.
+The background images of the game were both generated using AI and took off the internet, the fonts I also found online for free.
+I actually decided to remove the background in the game so these are actually old images of the basic game.
+The final game has 5 game modes!

 ## Running the game

+### Getting the code
+Before I get into running the game - let me explain what to clone from the repo.
+The main branch is this one you are looking at `beta`.
+Please clone this branch.

+This branch actually contains 2 copies of the game.
+The main game lives within `CVPong/GameV2`.
+This includes the first 4 game modes.
+It *does NOT* contain the last game mode "Double Trouble".
+The game with "Double Trouble" lives within `CVPong/Beta/GameV2`.
+I have labelled the game with the "Double Trouble" mode a beta version, not because the game mode doesnt work (it does) but because I made this game mode fulling knowing that it would expose all the flaws in my code and lead to some hacky development.
+I do see value in acknowledging areas of improvement and instead of just telling you where I could improve - I present this game mode and this super uninspiring code changes that I had to make to get it working.
+So if you are judging my code quality please look in `CVPong/GameV2` and not `CVPong/Beta/GameV2`.

 ### Dependencies
 Before we run the game we need to make sure we have the correct tools installed.
 The game makes use of three major libraries that is pygame (game development), openCV (camera input), and media pipe (hand detection).